 As I got older, I realized that it wasn’t the things I wanted to be when I was younger that had stuck with me.
 Instead, it was the things I was exposed to through my childhood education that I found the most compelling.
-At home, my parents had constantly read to me, forcing me to fall in love with worlds and people outside the comfort of my suburban life.
-In elementary school, we had a special talk about art once a week, exposing me to new ideas and outlets for creative expression.
+At home, my parents had constantly read to me.
+Forcing me to fall in love with worlds and people outside the comfort of my suburban life.
+In elementary school, we had a special talk about art once a week.
+This exposed me to new ideas and outlets for creative expression.
 And as the looming date of entering college drew near, I realized that I had a choice: be a writer or an artist?

-Initially, I made the wrong decision, suffered through three painful years of art college, and eventually understood that I was not cut out for visual arts.
+Initially, I made the wrong decision.
+I suffered through three painful years of art college.
+Eventually, I understood that I was not cut out for visual arts.
 Since I was still writing diligently in a journal, decided to execute Plan B and pursue a literary degree.

-Recently, a dear friend of mine began working with Girls Inc in Nashua, NH.
-The organization formed in 1945 and helps girls in communities all over the world by providing them with an environment in which the tools and encouragement to succeed are present.
+Recently, a dear friend of mine began working with Girls Inc. in Nashua, NH.
+The organization was formed in 1945.
+They help girls in communities all over the world.
+Providing them with an environment in which the tools and encouragement to succeed are present.
 To this end, Girls Inc in Nashua has a career week each year.
 Professionals talk to the girls about their jobs and how they got to where they are.
-Since my friend is the nicest person in the entire world (really, she is), I couldn’t refuse her when she asked me if I’d volunteer some time and share my experiences with her girls.
+Since my friend is the nicest person in the world, I couldn’t refuse her when she asked if I’d volunteer.
+Basically share some time and my experiences with her girls.

-Equipped with delicious popcorn provided by KingOfPOP.com, I went to Nashua and chatted with the girls about how I got to where I am.
+Equipped with our delicious popcorn, I went to Nashua and chatted with the girls about how I got to where I am.
 We tried the popcorn and began to brainstorm sensory adjectives, attempting to describe how the snack tasted, felt, the noises it made when we ate it, and what it smelled like – the basis for writing food descriptions.
 With each group of girls, new and inventive ways of describing the popcorn were discovered, helping prove that creativity spawns creativity.